What do insurers deem as high risk and how will this impact…

 Yes, it’s possible to secure life cover if you’re living with type 1 diabetes.

 It’s a common misconception that you’ll be declined for life insurance due to your condition, but this isn’t the case.

 With the help of specialist insurers, it’s completely possible to obtain life insurance with type 1 diabetes.

-Using an FCA regulated broker service, such as Reassured we can compare quotes on your behalf and inform you of which insurers are most likely to offer cover.
+Using an FCA-regulated broker service, such as Reassured, we can compare quotes and inform you of which insurers are most likely to offer cover.

 This helps to ensure that you get a policy that meets all of your needs at a cost-effective price.